wwwx3/Grader-Chan/README.md

 Problem statements belong to their respective contest organizers:

 - COCI (Croatian Open Competition in Informatics)
-- Grader-chan / S.O.V.N Computer Camp
+- Grader-chan / POSN Computer Camp

 This repository is intended for **educational and archival purposes**.
 All translations and formatting are original work.